Canonical Decompositions of 3-Connected Graphs: Introduction

 When decomposing 2-connected graphs further, however, things begin to get more complicated.
 Indeed, a 2-separator -- a set of two vertices such that deleting the two vertices disconnects the graph -- may separate the vertices of another 2-separator.
 Then if we choose one of them to decompose the graph by cutting at the 2-separator, we loose the other.
 In particular, it is not possible to decompose a 2-connected graph simply by cutting at all its 2-separators.
 An illustrative example for this are the 2-separators of a cycle.

 There is an elegant way to resolve this problem.
 If two 2-separators are compatible with each other, in the sense that they do not cut through each other, then we say that these 2-separators are \emph{nested} with each other.
 Let us call a 2-separator \emph{totally-nested} if it is nested with every 2-separator of the graph.
-Cunningham and Edmonds showed that every 2-connected graph decomposes into 3-connected graphs, cycles and~$K_2$'s, by cutting precisely at its totally-nested 2-separators~\cite{cunningham_edmonds_1980}.
+The solution is that every 2-connected graph decomposes into 3-connected graphs, cycles and~$K_2$'s, by cutting precisely at its totally-nested 2-separators.
+Tutte~\cite{TutteGrTh} found this decomposition first, but with a different description.
+The description via total nestedness was discovered later by Cunningham and Edmonds \cite{cunningham_edmonds_1980}.

-The~obvious guess how the solution of Cunningham and Edmonds might extend to 3-separators of 3-connected graphs is this: every 3-connected graph decomposes into 4-connected graphs, wheels and~$K_3$'s, by cutting precisely at its totally-nested 3-separators.
+The~obvious guess how the solution might extend to 3-separators of 3-connected graphs is this: every 3-connected graph decomposes into 4-connected graphs, wheels\footnote{Every $k$-connected graph $G$ can be made $(k+1)$-connected by adding one more vertex and joining it to all original vertices.
+From this perspective, wheels are the 3-connected analogues of cycles.} and~$K_3$'s, by cutting precisely at its totally-nested 3-separators.
 This guess turns out to be wrong, as the following three examples demonstrate.

 We resolve these problems with a twofold approach: \begin{enumerate} \item We relax the notion of 4-connectivity to that of \emph{quasi 4-connectivity}.
 We learned about this idea from Grohe's work~\cite{grohe2016quasi}. \item We introduce the new notion of a \emph{tri-separation}, which we use instead of 3-separators.
 The key difference is that tri-separations may use edges in addition to vertices to separate the graph. \end{enumerate}